vasundhara3/static-website/README.md

 # static-website
-in this we are build static website page
+in this I created only static website pages only